intel/gbs/docs/GBS.rst

 Output of gbs build
 '''''''''''''''''''

-Structure of GBS build root directory
+Structure of a GBS build root directory

 ::